General Information

 Newest Music

-November 3, 2024: I just added my 2024 holiday album, “My Blue Angel.”
+November 3, 2024: I just added my 2024 holiday album, “blue snowflakes.”
 Something different, only one Christmas song, the music in a higher register, my guitar sounding like my ukulele, but more ethereal.
-Just the right shades of blues.
+Just the right shades of blue.
+At the top of the “Music and YouTubes” page.

 My Work